 EDUC 4150 - Certification Preparation Seminar (1)

-This course is designed to review the TExES competencies for the PPR for teachers pursuing music, physical education, and post-bac certificates.
+This course is designed to review the TEXES competencies for the PPR for some students pursuing music, physical education, and post-bac certificates.
 Sessions emphasize test content and test-taking strategies.

 EDUC 4250 - Certification Preparation Seminar (2)